This post has been sponsored by Michelin Tires. All opinions listed are 100% my own.

 Remember when I shared earlier this month how important it was that I spend quality time with my daughter before she enlists in the the Navy?
 Well…Surprise!
 She’s decided to delay entering into the military for now, and she wants to get an apartment with her fiance Max, and attend community college first.
 It was a surprise to say the least, but she’s an adult now (even though she’ll always be my baby) and I have to respect and support her adult decisions.
 (I must admit- the idea of her staying put for a little while longer does make me smile.
 There was no telling how far away the Navy would send her!)

 Now that her decision is college instead of the Navy, we’ve entered into a different planning mode around our house – college (and apartment) planning mode!
 Surprisingly, it isn’t that different than what we were doing before, she’s still leaving “the nest” to live elsewhere, and we’re still compiling a long list of things she’ll need before she goes.
-Even though the shopping list has changed (from a barracks room to a full apartment), we still need to plan her “must have” list together to be certain she starts off her life in her first apartment and first semester at college on the right foot.

 For Her Apartment